-Most do offer the table stakes of security—like TLS encryption and at least rudimentary role-based access control—but they fundamentally handle faxes as email attachments.
-That precludes granular metadata management and user-level policies.
+Most do offer the table stakes of cloud fax security, like TLS encryption and at least rudimentary role-based access control.
+But they fundamentally handle faxes as email attachments, which precludes granular metadata management and user-level policies.

 This virtual server-based architecture puts analytics at power users’ fingertips.
 It offers granular data that public cloud fax services do not—and generally cannot—expose to clients.

 In contrast to most services’ bare-bones reporting, Private Fax Cloud includes a comprehensive reporting tool.
 Users can start with canned reports that answer common questions, such as “What are my inbound and outbound success rates?” or “Who sent the most faxes this week/month/quarter?”